camille-rouet/camille-rouet/README.md

-👋 I'm Camille Rouet.
-I'm a PhD student à INRAE URFM.
+👋 Hi, I'm Camille Rouet, PhD in forest ecology at Aix-Marseille University.

 🔍 My studies focus on the functioning of mixed forests using process-based modelling and terrestrial laser scanning.